nealalan/LAB-AWS_webserver_via_terraform/README.md

   - If you register a domain name and use the DNS service within AWS, you will be charged.
 - Understand and watch [billing](https://console.aws.amazon.com/billing/home?region=no-region#/bills) and [cost explorer](https://console.aws.amazon.com/billing/home?region=no-region#/).
 - If you do see a few charges, don't panic and try to destroy everything.
 Seek guidance.
   - If you destroy things, you may miss what is actually causing the charges.
-And may cause MORE charges!
+In some cases, you may cause MORE charges by improperly destroying resources!

 # Section 2 - AWS Security
 First, you need a password manager!
-- If you're not using a password manager, you might not be ready for cloud technology!
-- You will have a number of keys and passwords to keep track of.
-Keep them in your password manager!
+If you're not using a password manager, USE ONE!
+You will have keys and passwords to keep track of and a password manager is the best way!

 - Here's a good article on password managers...
 [Consumer Reports: Everything You Need to Know About Password Managers](https://www.consumerreports.org/digital-security/everything-you-need-to-know-about-password-managers/)

 - When you create an account, you will be shown a number of pieces of data.
 Store these in your password manager!
 The data is for your root account.